 Frequently Asked Questions

-The simple answer is: when you are ready.
+The simple answer is: only if they wish.
 Some women feel it’s right for them personally, while others are not yet comfortable with the idea.
 The head covering is not because of tzniut (modesty) but because of Yir’at Shamayim (reverence for God) as is the case with a kippah for a male.
 Wrapping oneself in a tallit, if done with spiritual intention, can be a good personal preparation for entering into prayer.
-These garbs are expected when carrying out a ritual function, like opening the Ark, holding or wrapping the Torah, leading prayers, or being called to the Torah.
+These garbs are expected when carrying out a ritual function, like leading prayers or being called to the Torah.
 If a woman, or a man, receives an aliyah or other honor and does not have a tallit or head covering, there are some to borrow in the hallway, or the gabbai will supply one.

-We invite new members to introduce themselves during our announcement time.
-You can ask the gabbai for each week or the Rosh to introduce you to some other members, or just say hello during kiddush.
-It’s always good to thank the person who gave the drash and ask a question or two.
-If you would like hospitality for a Shabbat meal, please contact our Open Tent coordinator (firstname.lastname@example.org) who will be delighted to make arrangements.
+Most everyone started as a new member at some point, so you are not alone.
+We invite newcomers to introduce themselves during the kabbalat panim portion of announcements.
+In addition, you can privately ask the gabbai for the week or the Rosh to introduce you to some other members, or just say hello during kiddush.
+It’s always appropriate to thank the person who gave the drash and ask a question or two.
+If you would like hospitality for a Shabbat meal, please contact our Open Tent coordinator (email@example.com) who will be delighted to make arrangements.

 We are happy to celebrate life cycle events with our members.
-Each month we provide an opportunity for multiple members to cosponsor kiddush in honor of a birthday, anniversary, yahrzeit, or other event.
+If you are having an upcoming birthday, anniversary, yahrzeit, or other event and would like to cosponsor kiddush, please contact the kiddush coordinator, who will help you with all aspects.
 Members are also welcome to lead a part of the service or read Torah or Haftarah on the anniversary of a bar or bat mitzvah.
 For larger life cycle events including bar/bat mitzvah, aufruf, or baby naming, we work with families to enable participation in the services by family and friends (read our online simcha guidelines or talk with our simcha coordinator).
-These events are most rewording if the family has been participating with Library Minyan for some time and is familiar with our practices.
+These events are most rewarding if the family has been participating with Library Minyan for some time and is familiar with our practices.
 A Bar/bat mitzvah needs to be planned well in advance with TBA staff.
-Contact the Rosh, the head gabbai, or the simcha coordinator for more information.
+Contact the Rosh or simcha coordinator for more information.